-Devil’s Ivy prefers average to warm environments (18°C to 25°C).
+Devil’s Ivy prefers average to warm environments (18°C to 25°C) and average humidity.
 It should be given regular misting during the winter if the humidity is exceptionally dry.

 Devil’s Ivy is easy to propagate and can be grown from cuttings.
 Place the cuttings in glass jars for around two weeks to encourage rooting, and once the shoots pop through, plant the vine into the soil.
 Read more about how to propagate plants.

 To avoid Devil’s Ivy taking over, regularly trim the stems to shape the plant.
 This will help keep it full and bushy.